 Civil/Environmental Engineering Electives

-ENGR 235Materials Science for Engineering (with lab)3
+ENGR 335Materials Science for Engineering3

 ENGR 338Thermodynamics and Heat Transfer3